ur-cristiano-fc/ur-cristiano-fc.github.io/pages/terms-of-service.md

 ## 3. External Links

 Our website may contain links to third-party websites.
-We are not responsible for the content, accuracy, or policies of those websites.
+UR Cristiano FC is not responsible for the content, accuracy, or policies of those websites.
 Visiting external sites is at your own risk.

 ## 4. Changes to Terms

-We may update these Terms of Service at any time without notice.
+UR Cristiano FC may update these Terms of Service at any time without notice.
 Please review this page periodically to stay informed of any changes.

 ## 5. Contact Us